-It all started with the perfect size coffee tins, empty of their caffeine, waiting for an idea to repurpose.
+It all started with the perfect size coffee tins, empty of their caffeine, waiting for an inspired idea to repurpose.
+The joy of giving these tins a new life as decorative folk pots is genuinely inspiring.

 I have some old household blue oil paint to use and thought why not paint the tins for outside flower pots.

-Painting the pots was taken to the next stage, utilizing the leftover artist's oil paint on the palette to give the tins a decorative touch over top of the blue household oil paint.
-I just hate disposing oil paint on the painters' palette and so became the yearly ritual of preparing and painting about 12 coffee tins for spring.
+Painting the pots was taken to the next stage, utilizing the leftover artist's oil paint on the palette to add a decorative touch over the blue household oil paint.
+I just hate disposing of oil paint on the painters' palette, and so it became the yearly ritual of preparing and painting about 12 coffee tins for spring.

-The time span & stages to make a series of 12 pots in oil paint takes about 2 weeks to complete.
-I like using oil paint which makes the pots much more durable for outside and inside wear and tear.
+The time span & stages to make a series of 12 pots in oil paint take about 2 weeks to complete.
+I prefer using oil paint as it makes the pots much more durable for outside and inside wear and tear, giving you a product you can be confident in.

 - The first is to clean out the pots and remove the glue from the labels.